faizanfahim/openAI-python-automated-content/README.md

 Then it reads the keyword from the column and produce content.

-We can use it to spam the internet with rubbish content. :)
+We can use it to spam the internet with rubbish content.
+[Here is how I used it](https://faizanfahim.com/publishing-350-blog-posts-with-chatgpt-content/). :)